LattePandaTeam/LattePanda-Win10-Software/Bios/LattePanda v1.1/default BIOS/2G version/All version/README.md

 ----------------
 ### Updated：
 -I:
 2017/2/13

-**update the tools:fixed the problem of the key may be covered after flash BIOS **
+**update the tools: fixed the problem of the key may be covered after flash BIOS **

 -I:
 2017/1/26